-In any case, if you want to work as part of your studies or gain work experience, you must contact the Department of Foreign Affairs with:
+In any case, if you want to work as part of your studies, contact the Department of Foreign Affairs with:

-- a letter confirming that you are still a registered student and that the university gives its consent for you to work;
+- a letter confirming that you are still a student and that the university consents for you to work;

 - an offer of training from an employer.

 You may not run a business while on a South African study visa.
 Read Expatica’s guide to getting a South African work visa.

 You will also need to apply for a South African student visa for undertaking graduate studies.
 The South African student visa requirements for graduate studies are much the same as for other types of study in South Africa.
 You’ll need documentation confirming: provisional acceptance at a university and duration of the course; your guardian in South Africa; recognized medical cover; and proof of sufficient funds to cover fees and living costs.

 Up until 2014, foreign graduates who studied in South Africa had no advantage over anyone else in obtaining a residence permit.
 Now foreigners who are awarded their PhD from a South African university can apply for a critical skills work visa (a five-year temporary residence visa) which includes a 12-month period to secure a job.
 After the end of the five years, they can apply for permanent residence.